Coupled Recurrent Models for Polyphonic Music Composition: Related Works

 \section{Related Works}

-Early efforts to build statistical models of music focus on single part, monophonic sequences (melodies).
-Possibly the first statistical model for music generation was proposed by \cite{pinkerton1956}.
-This work was followed concretely by \cite{brooks1957}, who built a Markov transition model estimated on small music corpora.
-A proliferation of work on computer-generated music and data-driven musicology followed these pioneering works in the 1960's and 1970's; see \cite{roads1980} for a survey.
-An important development during this era was the application of Chomsky-inspired grammatical analysis to music, exemplified by \cite{kohonen1989}; this latter work contemplates the generation of two concurrent musical parts, one of the earliest examples of polyphonic generation.

-The first application of neural networks to algorithmic melody composition was proposed by \cite{todd1989}.
-This work prompted followup by \cite{mozer1994}, who altered the representation of the input to Todd's model using pitch geometry ideas inspired by \cite{shepard1982}; the relative pitch and note-embedding schemes considered in the present paper can be seen as a data-driven approach to capturing some of these geometric concepts.
-Neural melody generation was revisited by \cite{eck2002}, using long short-term memory models.
-More recent work on melodic composition experiments with techniques to capturing longer-term structure than classic recurrent models provide. \cite{jaques2017} explore reinforcement learning as a tool for eliciting long-term structure, expanding on ideas first considered by \cite{franklin2001}. \cite{roberts2018} also attempt to capture long-term structure, proposing a variational auto-encoder for this purpose.
+In this work, we consider both single-voice models and multi-voice, polyphonic models.
+Early probabilistic models of music focused on single-voice, monophonic melodies.
+The first application of neural networks to melody composition was proposed by \cite{todd1989}.
+This work prompted followup \cite{mozer1994} using an alternative data representation inspired by pitch geometry ideas \cite{shepard1982}; the relative pitch and note-embedding schemes considered in the present work can be seen as a data-driven approach to capturing some of these geometric concepts.
+For recent work on monophonic composition, see \cite{sturm2016,jaques2017,roberts2018}.

-The work on polyphonic music is considerably younger.
-The aforementioned work of \cite{kohonen1989} considers two-part composition.
-Another early precursor to polyphonic models was introduced by \cite{ebciouglu1988}, who proposed an expert system to harmonize 4-part Bach chorales.
-The harmonization task became popular, along with the Bach chorales dataset.
-See \cite{allan2005} for a classic discussion of this problem. \cite{lavrenko2003} directly address multi-part polyphony, albeit using a simplified preprocessed encoding of scores that throws away duration information.
+Work on polyphonic music composition is considerably more recent.
+Early precurors include \cite{kohonen1989}, which considers two-voice composition, and \cite{ebciouglu1988}, which proposes an expert system to harmonize 4-voice Bach chorales.
+The harmonization task became popular, along with the Bach chorales dataset \cite{allan2005}.
+Multiple voice polyphony is directly addressed in \cite{lavrenko2003}, albeit using a simplified preprocessed encoding of scores that throws away duration information.